Mobile Apps· 13 min read· Updated May 10, 2026

 Google Play approval typically takes 2-4 hours, Apple App Store takes 24-48 hours.
 App Store has stricter guidelines around functionality, design, and marketing.
 Google Play is more lenient but has more fraud.
 Both have guidelines on Arabic content and MENA-specific regulations.
 A professional developer handles all compliance.

-Can I build an app with a small budget?
+Can I build an app with a small scope?

-Yes, but realistically: a quality app costs minimum 15K SAR ($4K USD).
+Yes, but realistically: a quality app requires proper planning after discovery (custom investment).
 Anything cheaper cuts corners on design, security, or performance.
-If you have a very tight budget, start with an MVP (minimum viable product) for 15K-25K SAR.
+If you have a very tight scope, start with an MVP (minimum viable product) for after discovery.
 Validate your idea with early users before investing in features.

 What percentage of my revenue should I spend on marketing?

 Plan to spend 30-50% of your first year revenue on user acquisition.
-A typical app with monthly revenue of 20K SAR should budget 6K-10K SAR/month on marketing.
+A typical app with monthly revenue of after discovery should scope after discovery on marketing.
 This gets cheaper as your app grows (organic growth, word-of-mouth, reviews).

 Ready to Build Your Mobile App?